 Difference between CO2 cutting and fiber laser cutting:

-Therefore, the available power of the fiber laser cutting machine is much larger than that of the CO2 laser cutting machine.
+As a result, the fiber laser cutting machine has a significantly larger available power compared to the CO2 laser cutting machine.

 2. Cutting thickness

 Currently, the thickness that can be cut by a fiber laser is comparable to that of a CO2 laser in many cases.
 However, the fiber laser is more efficient, consuming 70% less power and incurring less wear and tear.

 Related reading: Laser Cutting Thickness & Speed Chart

 Many fiber laser cutting machine manufacturers advertise their product as “plug and play,” making it easy for users to install and utilize.

 For those in need of this technology, the fiber laser offers high efficiency and a rapid return on investment.